Lightning-AI/litgpt/tutorials/neurips_challenge_quickstart.md

 ## Downloading Model Checkpoints

-This section explains how to download the StableLM 3B Base model, one of the smallest models supported in Lit-GPT (except for Pythia).
+This section explains how to download the StableLM 3B Base model, one of the smallest models supported in Lit-GPT (an even smaller, supported model is Pythia, which starts at 70M parameters).
 The downloaded and converted checkpoints will occupy approximately 28 Gb of disk space.

 ```bash
 pip install huggingface_hub